Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Details of Section

 In this section, we provide a detailed proof of Theorem~\ref{thm:NPHardStabbingN4+}.

-The following definition is used to shorten the writing of some frequent terms in the proofs.
-The vertical (respectively horizontal) reflex segments of $ P $ on the boundary of a pixel $ \pixel $ are called the \emph{verticals} (respectively \emph{horizontals}) of $ \pixel $.
-We also use the following lemmas.
+The following definitions are used to ease the writing or shorten the writing of some frequent terms in the proofs.
+Given a polygon $ \polygon $, a \emph{sub-polygon} $ \polygon ' $ of $ \polygon $ is a polygon included in $ \polygon $ such that an edge (seen as an open segment) of $ \polygon ' $ is either included in an edge of $ \polygon $ or disjoint with the boundary of $ \polygon $.
+We call the latter type of edge a \emph{connection edge}.
+We extend the definition of a sub-polygon $ \polygon ' $ to any polygon with these two types of edges without specifying a $ \polygon $ containing $ \polygon ' $.
+The vertical (respectively horizontal) reflex segments of $ \polygon $ on the boundary of a pixel $ \pixel $ are called the \emph{verticals} (respectively \emph{horizontals}) of $ \pixel $.
+We also use the following lemma.

-\begin{lemma} The stabbing number of a thin polygon (possibly with holes) $ P $ is equal to the conforming stabbing number of $ P $. \end{lemma}
+\begin{lemma} The stabbing number of a rectilinear thin polygon $ \polygon $ (possibly with holes) is equal to the conforming stabbing number of $ \polygon $. \end{lemma}

-\begin{proof} Let $ \mathcal{R} $ be a rectangular partition of $ P $ with a Steiner point $ q $.
-We show that removing $ q $ and merging some adjacent rectangles yields a rectangular partition of $ P $.
+\begin{proof} Let $ \partition $ be a rectangular partition of $ \polygon $ with a Steiner point $ q $.
+We show that removing $ q $ and merging some adjacent rectangles yields a rectangular partition of $ \polygon $.

-By definition of a thin polygon, $ q $ is not the intersection of two reflex segments of $ P $.
-Thus, $ q $ is adjacent to at least one segment $ r $ of $ \mathcal{R} $ which is not a reflex segment of $ P $.
-Now, $ r $ is necessarily a full edge (and not only portions of an edge) shared by two rectangles of $ \mathcal{R} $, because otherwise, $ P $ cannot be thin.
+By definition of a thin polygon, $ q $ is not the intersection of two reflex segments of $ \polygon $.
+Thus, $ q $ is incident to at least one segment $ \segment $ of $ \partition $ which is not a reflex segment of $ \polygon $.
+Now, $ \segment $ is necessarily a full edge (and not only portions of an edge) shared by two rectangles of $ \partition $, because otherwise $ \polygon $ is not thin.
 Therefore, merging these two rectangles yields a rectangle.
-Repeating this process for all segments $ r $ eventually removes the $ q $ from the partition but does not increase the stabbing number of the partition. \end{proof}
+Repeating this process for all segments $ \segment $ eventually removes the $ q $ from the partition but does not increase the stabbing number of the partition. \end{proof}

-\begin{lemma} Let $ P $ be a polygon and $ \pixel $ be a pixel of $ P $ such that $ \pixel $ is the wedge-pixel of any of its corners that is a reflex segment of $ P $.
-Then a minimal conforming partition of $ P $ either includes the vertical reflex segments of $ \pixel $ (and excludes the horizontal reflex segments of $ \pixel $), or includes the horizontal reflex segments of $ p $ (and excludes the vertical reflex segments of $ \pixel $). \end{lemma}

-\begin{proof} If $k=2$, then there is only one reflex vertex.
-Hence the lemma is a direct consequence of the definition of a minimal conforming partition.

-If $ k = 3 $, then $ \pixel $ has two reflex vertices $r,r'$ on the boundary that are adjacent.
-If we take the reflex segment between $r,r'$, then we do not need the remaining two reflex segments as the partition is minimal.
-If we do not take the reflex segment between $r,r'$, then to cover these reflex vertices, we must take the two other parallel reflex segments.

-If $ k = 4 $, then there are four reflex vertices on the boundary of $ \pixel $.
-There are two ways to cover the four reflex vertices using two reflex segments: either to take the horizontals or the verticals.
-If we use three reflex segments, then at least one of them would be unnecessary for a minimal conforming partition. \end{proof}